 Some of the aforementioned states only require small employers to provide at least unpaid instead of paid sick leave, and accrual rates vary between the states.
 One consistent requirement among each state’s sick leave is that employers must legally allow employees like working parents to use their sick leave to care for family, although the definition of a family member can also vary from state to state.
 Likewise, employers in all of these states must notify their employees of their right to take sick leave, as well as the terms under which it may be used.

-When you're actually sick, you should definitely stay home from work.
+When you're actually sick, you should definitely take the day off.
 Briefly explain what's going on without oversharing the details.
-You don't need to tell your manager that you've been stuck in the bathroom glued to the toilet, and you don't need to tell them that you're throwing up your brains.
+You don't need to tell your manager that you've been throwing up all mornings.
 You do need to let them know that you're genuinely too sick to come to the office without risking infecting the rest of the team, however.

 Try saying: "I woke up today feeling pretty badly, and I think I’m coming down with a fever.
 I don’t want it to get worse, and I’m worried about infecting my colleagues.
-I think it’s best for me to take the day off and rest up so I can come back in tomorrow.
-I’ll try to be on email as much as I can.
+I think it’s best for me to take the day off and rest up so I can come back tomorrow.
 Thanks for your understanding, and I’ll see you tomorrow."

 Sometimes, it's OK to use a sick day when you're not sick.
 When you have a job interview and want to use a sick day for it, you need to keep your call or email vague and brief.
 You don't want to start lying about a fever or head cold, and come back to the office the next day looking, feeling and acting great.

-Try saying: "I am not feeling well and I will be staying home from work today.
+Try saying: "I am not feeling well and I will be taking the day to rest.
 I'll hopefully be feeling recharged by tomorrow."

-If you have a doctor's appointment, whether you're sick or just have an annual checkup, let your manager know.
-That said, given that you were likely aware of your appointment before the night before, you should have prepped your day around the appointment, delegated any work that you'd miss and have taken care of projects with which your appointment would have otherwise interfered.
+If you have a doctor's appointment, whether you're sick or just have an annual checkup, let your manager know ahead of time.
+Prepare your day around the appointment, delegate any work that you're going to miss and take care of projects with which your appointment would have otherwise interfered.
 Let your manager know as soon as you can, preferably days or weeks in advance when you made the appointment, that you'll be out for the day or a few hours, but that you've handled everything already.

 Try Saying: "I let you know a few weeks ago that I have a doctor's appointment on the schedule for Thursday, so I'll be out of the office then.
 I've filed the documents due EOD early so you're not waiting on me, and I've kept my assistant abreast of what's going on with the campaign in case anyone needs urgent help while I'm out."